 Before you begin this DIY process, it is important to note a few things:

-- When an amplifier is bridged, its resistance load is cut by half.
+- When an amplifier is bridged, its resistance load is cut in half.
 This makes it more likely to overheat.

 - You can only bridge amplifiers that claim to be able to bridge.
 This is because some amplifiers may have been bridged internally and further attempts to bridge it may result in internal damage.